zhaohaijun/mips/README.md

-# mips
+# Mir improvement proposals

-Mir improvement proposals
+Please use Github issues in this repo to submit and discuss proposals.